Firice1269/Firic/extensions/firic/README.md

 #### Nulls

-Null values (`null`) are those which represent the absence of a value.
+Null values (`null`) are those that represent the absence of a value.
 Functions that don't return anything return `null`, as do arrays/dictionaries when you try to reference a value using an index/key that doesn't exist for that object.

 #### Strings

-Strings are values which represent a body of text, and are always enclosed in quotation marks (`""`).
+Strings are values that represent a body of text, and are always enclosed in quotation marks (`""`).
 If a string is next to an expression, identifier, number, or other string, Firic will attempt to concatenate (add) them together.
 Strings also support the following escape sequences (but more will be added in the future):

 `\\`: `\`